D

 disposition (noun) (6 of 6)

 The power to deal with something as one pleases.
-(OD)
+(NOA)

 Note: Formal dictionaries do not divide their entries for disposition as I have here.
 Nevertheless, I prefer this disposition of disposition.